 When justifying the integration of payments, desired outcomes to aim for should include:

-- Ensuring and improving trust across the marketplace.
+- Ensuring and improving trust across customers in the marketplace.

 - Improving the number of repeat buyers and sellers.